Hypocrite Idler (2010)

-This year, Josh cofounded Semionaut, an international website devoted to semiotic cultural and brand analysis.
+This year, I cofounded Semionaut, an international website devoted to semiotic cultural and brand analysis.
 So far, its contributors hail from Brazil, Bulgaria, Canada, China, Germany, India, Japan, New Zealand, Poland, Russia, Saudi Arabia, Sweden, the UK, and the US.

-Josh also wrote and produced several series of HiLobrow posts, including: Bicycle Kick, Ceci est une pipe, Eggheads, Badge Merit, Dots and Dashes, Pantene Meme, File X, Diplomacy, Shocking Blocking, and Fitting Shoes.
+In 2010 I wrote and produced several HiLobrow series, including: Bicycle Kick, Ceci est une pipe, Eggheads, Badge Merit, Dots and Dashes, Pantene Meme, File X, Diplomacy, Shocking Blocking, and Fitting Shoes.